-If a process is selected in a canvas, the Element Settings display the properties of the selected process on two sheets, the Process Sheet and the Figure Sheet (Figure 56).
+If a process is selected in a canvas, the Element Settings frame displays the properties of the selected process (Figure 56).

-The major process parameters displayed in the Process Sheet are Type, Firing Style, Activity, and Kinetic Style.
-The Type property defines whether the process is discrete, continuous or generic and determines its calculation style (Calc Style field)
+The major process parameters displayed in the Process Sheet are Type, Calc Style, Firing Style, Activity, and Kinetic Style.
+The Calc Style property determines its Type, which defines whether the process is discrete, continuous or generic and.

 One can choose between two Firing Style settings - "and" and "or".
 For a process with the default "and" firing style, if all input process connectors and association connectors of the process are activated and no input inhibitory connector of the process is activated, the process is enabled.
-For a process with the "or" firing style, the process is enabled if at least one of Association or Inhibitory input connector fulfills its condition and all input process connectors fulfill their respective conditions
+For a process with the "or" firing style, the process is enabled if at least one of Association or Inhibitory input connector fulfills its condition and all input process connectors fulfill their respective conditions.

 The Kinetic Style defines the method for calculating the values of connected entities.
-The property can have the following options: custom, connector custom, mass, stochastic mass or connector rate.
-Each style requires a specific set of parameters that you need to enter at the bottom part of the Element settings dialog.
-For example, you must specify the Coefficient1, Coefficient2, Standard Deviation and

-Connector Stoichiometry for the Stochastic Mass style.
+The property can have the following options: Custom, Connector Custom, Mass, Stochastic Mass, Connector Rate, Michaelis-Menten, Hill Function.
+Each style requires a specific set of parameters that you need to enter at the bottom part of the Element Settings frame.
+For example, you must specify the Coefficient1, Coefficient2, Standard Deviation and Connector Stoichiometry for the Stochastic Mass style.
 The most general style is Custom.
-If a process has the Custom kinetic style, you need to specify directly its kinetic script, i.e., the formula that governs the value change.
+If a process has the Custom kinetic style, you need to specify directly its Kinetic Script, i.e., the formula that governs the value change.
 For other kinetic styles, the kinetic script is predefined and you can only set the values of parameters in the equation.

-The Delay option is enabled only for a discrete process (see Section 3.4) and it takes a positive real value or zero (for continuous processes the delay is always set to 0).
+The Delay option is enabled for a discrete or continuous process (see Section 3.4) and it takes a positive real value or zero.
 A discrete process will fire just after its delay time if the process is still active.
 Otherwise, it can lose its chance to fire.
 The delay is specified in Petri net time [pt].

 By default, the Activity property of a process is set to true.
 However, you can write a script in the Activity field to turn the process on and off in the course of a simulation.
-For an example on how to write a script, see Section 5.4.4.
+For an example on how to write a script, see Section 0

-In the Figure Sheet, you can modify the display properties associated with the process.
+In the View and Shape category, you can modify the display properties associated with the process.